epfl-lara/stainless/core/src/sphinx/intro.rst

 it fits into the fragment supported by
 `Inox <https://github.com/epfl-lara/inox>`_.
-The Pure Scala fragment is at the core of the functional programming paradigm and lies at the intersection of functional languages such as Scala, Haskell, ML, and fragments present in interactive theorem provers such as Isabelle and Coq.
+The Pure Scala fragment is at the core of the functional programming paradigm and should sound familiar to users of Scala, Haskell, ML, and fragments present in interactive theorem provers such as Isabelle and Coq.
 Thus, if you do not already know Scala, learning the Stainless subset should be easier as it is a smaller language.
-Moreover, thanks to the use of ``scalac`` front end, Stainless supports implicits and ``for`` comprehensions (which also serve as a syntax for monads in Scala).
+Moreover, thanks to the use of a Scala front end, Stainless supports implicits and ``for`` comprehensions (which also serve as a syntax for monads in Scala).
 Stainless also comes with a simple library of useful data types, which are designed to work well with automated reasoning and Stainless's